In This Article

 Valuable information on getting emergency dental treatment during the coronavirus outbreak.

 Common dental emergencies can strike at any moment without notice.
 After all, that’s what makes them an emergency — you can’t predict or prepare for them.
 You can, of course, try to avoid dental emergencies altogether, but they may still occur.
 You may break a tooth after tripping on some stairs.
 You may break a tooth because of an accident.
 Or you may have had a dental problem that worsens into a 24 hour dental clinic near me.
 These situations can happen even during the coronavirus outbreak.

 In fact, one may even argue that the likelihood of a dental emergency is higher during this period.
 After all, most people have put-off going for regular dental checkups and teeth cleaning because they’re not seen as “essential” services.
 The lack of preventative dental care creates a ground ripe for dental emergencies to flourish in, such as cavities, periodontitis, tooth decay, etc. In these situations, you need emergency dental care — but where do you go during the coronavirus outbreak?
 And what’s considered a dental emergency anyway?

 This article provides valuable information on getting emergency dental treatment during the coronavirus outbreak, including when you should or shouldn’t see an emergency dentist.

 How do I know if I need emergency dental care?
 What are common dental emergencies?

-When you’re dealing with a dental emergency, you must call your emergency dentist.
+When you’re dealing with a dental emergency, you must call your emergency dentist near me.
 Most emergency dental clinics provide a number you can contact outside of business hours during dental emergencies.
 However, it’s never right to abuse that number for non-emergencies, like a toothache — it’s especially wrong to use that number during a coronavirus.
 Unfortunately, studies have shown that almost half of all dental emergencies aren’t really emergencies at all.
 So, let’s look at what is or isn’t considered a dental emergency.